apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 ## 4. Conclusion

-The Parquet reader in `arrow-rs` is more than a format parser—it is a **mini query engine**.
-Techniques like predicate pushdown and late materialization are embedded right in the file reader.
-With `ReadPlanBuilder` orchestrating a cascading plan and `RowSelection` keeping precise control, the reader avoids decompressing and decoding data you do not need, while keeping correctness intact.
+To wrap it up: the Parquet reader in `arrow-rs` isn't just a humble file reader—it's a **mini query engine** in disguise.
+We've baked in high-end features like predicate pushdown and late materialization deep into its bones.
+With `ReadPlanBuilder` calling the shots and `RowSelection` handling the fine-grained control, the Reader manages to "read only what's needed, decode only what's necessary," saving resources without sacrificing a drop of correctness.